SLIMM-Lab/prnn3d/README.md

 - `test_nonpropgp_080.data`: set of 100 **non-proportional GP** paths.

-The last dataset contains the most complex type of loading, designed to be as general as possible, with different cycles of unloading-reloading per component, also with a different time increment per curve.
+The last dataset contains the most complex type of loading, designed to be as general as possible, with different cycles of unloading-reloading per component.
 Similar to the approach in [1], each strain component of a path is sampled from a suitable GP prior (right).

 <p align="center">
 <img src="https://raw.githubusercontent.com/MarinaMaia2021/supportMaterial/main/testset_gpalenthick_loadvector.png" width="40%" height="40%"/>